FAQs

 At what temperature should I set my water heater?

-There are several different temperatures you can set your water heater to, so you can set it to whatever you and your family are comfortable with.
-Most people are comfortable with their water heaters set to 120 degrees Fahrenheit, which is the new standard manufacturers’ pre-setting.
+Most people are comfortable with their water heaters set to 120 degrees Fahrenheit.
 If you have an older model, then more than likely yours is at the medium setting.
-On electric models, you have to adjust the thermostats (there may be two) which are located behind two panels on the side of the tank.
+On electric models, you need to adjust the thermostats (there may be two) which are located behind two panels on the side of the tank.
 NOTE: Be sure to turn off all electricity to the water heater before removing these panels, and you can adjust the setting to the desired temperature.
 If you have a gas water heater, there is a dial on the front of the gas valve which allows you to adjust it to the desired temperature.

 High Water Bills